Houston sex crime defense lawyer Neal Davis shares a few surprising actions that can land you on a sex offender list in Texas

 With improper teacher-student relationships, a defense can be that the relationship began prior to the teacher’s employment, or the age gap between teacher and student was under three years.

 In short, sex offense charges and punishments can be surprisingly harsh.
 But skilled defense attorneys such as Houston criminal defense lawyer Neal Davis can help turn the tide.
-Contact us today to schedule your free consultation, or continue browsing our site and read our client testimonials.
+Contact us today to schedule an appointment, or continue browsing our site and read our client testimonials.